Cooperating association

 A cooperating association, also known as an interpretive association or a natural history association, supports the interpretive, educational and scientific programs and services of a governmental land management agency such as the National Park Service, USDA Forest Service, US Fish and Wildlife Service, Bureau of Land Management, US Army Corps of Engineers, or state park departments.

 Associations assist in the production of site-specific products, distribute educational and scientific publications produced by agencies, donate materials for use in interpretive programs and exhibits, and work to secure grants and funding.
 This is accomplished through bookstore sales, membership support, publication and product development, research funding, and other educational programs and activities.
 They must hold a federally tax-exempt, not-for-profit status under Section 501(c)(3) of the Internal Revenue Code.

 Purpose

-Cooperating associations recognize the public as an important resource for the preservation of public land, and help citizens to better understand land management issues by providing information and services in visitor centers and other locations.
-By doing so, cooperating associations contribute to the understanding of a variety of stewardship issues, cultivate an appreciation of public lands, and help reduce adverse impacts on natural and cultural resources.
+The primary purpose of cooperating associations is to support the educational, scientific, historical, and interpretive activities of the National Park Service, primarily through the retail sale of educational products and services to national park visitors.